Pipeline-pioneers2025/movie-database-application/README.md

 1. Favicon: [Flaticon.com](https://www.flaticon.com/)
 1. Code Editor: [VS Code](https://code.visualstudio.com/)

----

-## FAQ

-### Q: What are the prerequisites?

-basics of html, css, javascript and some basic knowledge of react is enough to start this project.
-Rest you will learn in the tutorial.

-### Q: Who the project is for?

 The project is for the people who wanna get more skilled in `ReactJs`.